 Check out the tutorial: How to build a DIY resistor discharger.

-I really like this DIY tool for discharging old or damaged batteries.
-It’s cheap to make.
-Perhaps a bit slower, but it’s much safer for damaged batteries as it won’t build up heat in the battery and cause puffing.
+Using these power resistors is a handy method for discharging old or damaged batteries.
+It’s cheap and easy to make.
+Perhaps a bit slower due to the low power, but it’s safer for emptying damaged batteries for disposal, because it won’t build up too much heat in the battery due to the slow rate, and you can just leave it outside and let it do its thing.

-Basically you can use your fully charged LiPo to power your charger, and storage-charge your empty LiPo’s.
+You can hook up your fully charged LiPo as the power source of the charger, and charge your empty LiPo’s (or storage charge).
 You can even connected multiple fully charged packs on a parallel charging board to speed up the process.

 - Jul 2018 – article created